-We have audited the financial report of Fairaction International Pty Ltd ("the Company"), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the director's declaration.
+We have audited the financial report of Fairaction International Pty Ltd ("the Company"), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the director's declaration.

-In our opinion, except for the effects of the matters described in the Basis for Qualified Opinion, the accompanying financial report of Fairaction International Pty Ltd is in accordance with the Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, except for the effects of the matters described in the Basis for Qualified Opinion, the accompanying financial report of Fairaction International Pty Ltd is in accordance with Corporations Act 2001, including:

-- (i) giving a true and fair view of the company's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.
+- (i) giving a true and fair view of the company's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Act 2001.